T.TAO

 vertexCount:3];

 The vertex stage provides data for each vertex.
-After enough vertices are processed, the render pipeline begins rasterizing primitives to determine which pixels on the render target are "inside" the primitive.
-Then, in the fragment stage, the render pipeline determines the specific color values to write to these pixels.
+After processing enough vertices, the rendering pipeline will start rasterizing the primitives, determining which pixels on the render target are "inside" the primitive.
+Then, in the fragment stage, the rendering pipeline will determine the specific color values to write into these pixels.

 Overview

 We know that the Vertex Function (vertex shader) generates vertex data for each vertex, while the Fragment Function (fragment shader) provides fragment data for each fragment.
-However, the content of this data is customizable—that's the purpose of these two shaders.
+However, the content of this data is entirely customizable by us, which is the reason these two shaders exist.

-Metal documentation mentions that we typically have three places where we can define what data to pass:
+The Metal documentation mentions that there are usually three places where we can define what data we want to pass.

-- Input to the render pipeline.
-This input is provided by the application and passed to the vertex shader (the process from application stage to vertex stage).
+• Inputs to the rendering pipeline.
+These inputs are provided by the application and passed to the vertex shader (i.e., the process from the application stage to the vertex stage).

-- Output of the vertex stage.
-This output is provided by the vertex shader and handed to the fragment shader (strictly speaking, passed to the rasterization stage, since interpolation happens there).
+• Outputs of the vertex stage.
+These outputs are provided by the vertex shader and handed over to the fragment shader (strictly speaking, they should be passed to the rasterization stage, because there is also an interpolation step here).

-- Input to the fragment shader.
-Although the vertex stage output and fragment stage input are the same type, they are not actually the same set of data, because we know that in the rasterization stage the rasterizer generates far more fragment function inputs than the number of vertices, due to interpolation.
+• Inputs to the fragment shader.
+Although the output of the vertex stage and the input of the fragment stage are of the same type, they are not actually the same set of data.
+This is because we know that in the rasterization stage, the rasterizer actually generates far more fragment function input types than the number of vertices, due to the presence of interpolation.

-For example, input to the render pipeline (from the application on the CPU side) might include vertex position data and color.
+For example, the inputs to the rendering pipeline (from the CPU-side application) might contain data such as vertex position data and color.

 Preparing Data for the Vertex Shader